The Pope and President Trump: A tale in 10 tweets

 And just hours before his meeting with Trump, Francis seems ready to let bygones be bygones.

 What will the Pope and President say after their meeting?
-Only followers of @Pontifex and @RealDonaldTrump may know for sure.
+Followers of @Pontifex and @RealDonaldTrump may be the first to know.